HLOOKUP in Excel & Sheets

 Cause:

-The lookup value doesn't exist in the first row of the table array
+The lookup value doesn't exist in the first row of the table array, or there are spelling differences, extra spaces, or data type mismatches between the lookup value and the table data.

 Solution: